Small Business Diva

 I often think of sending gifts to associates, sometimes just for the sake of it or because I know they’re going through a difficult situation, but it’s usually the thought of packaging and sending the gift that puts me off the idea.
 So, I’ve decided to make a list of my favourite ideas so next time I want to send such a gift, I don’t have to stop and think about it too much.

 I love the idea of the fruit gift, and then there’s the delicious gifts offered by Rainbow Designs.
-Getting away from food, the Beauty Banquet has some tasty looking soaps that would make a lovely gift package and Kylie from Tilda Virtual Services suggests giving clients/associates a subscription to a relevant magazine, like The Business Mums Magazine.
+Getting away from food, the Beauty Banquet has some tasty looking soaps that would make a lovely gift package and Kylie from Tilda Virtual Services suggests giving clients/associates a subscription to a relevant magazine.

 The thing I love most about these choices is that in all cases, they handle the postage and delivery of the gift!
 If you’re buying for someone in another country, a quick search online will usually come up with a number of suggestions - a great way to save time as well as shipping costs.